benjamindaniel0605-prog/leadpilot-phase-finale-2/replit.md

 - **express-session** for session middleware

 ### Planned External Integrations
-- **Apollo API** for automated lead generation and data enrichment
+- **External Lead APIs** for automated lead generation and data enrichment
-- **OpenAI GPT-4o** for AI-powered lead scoring and email variation generation
+- **AI Services** for intelligent lead scoring and email variation generation
 - **Stripe** for subscription billing and payment processing (prepared but not implemented)
 - **SMTP services** for email campaign delivery (configuration ready)